 Details

-1. "naive" selection method compares all possible split values to one another over all predictors included in the dataset.
+1. "naive" selection compares all possible split values across all predictors and chooses the best overall improvement.

 All other parameters controlling the tree growing process are available through a separate semtree.control object.